Classifying strict discrete opfibrations with lax morphisms: Introduction

 We assume the reader is familiar with basic 2-category theory.
 In the rest of this section, we establish some notation and terminology, as well as introduce some specialized notions.
-Most of the background required to read this work can be found in \cite{lack-2009-categories}.
+Most of the background required to read this work can be found in \cite{lack2CategoriesCompanion2010}.
+We recall just one result: